fabianomobono/DBSF---old/README.md

 Don't be a shitty friend

-This app is a social network app that keeps track of your interactions with other friends.
+DBSF is a social network app that keeps track of your interactions with other friends.
 If you don't interact with a friend for a long period of time the app will prompt you to message or tag that friend.
 Each user has a top limit of friends, so that your friend circle doesn't become too big.